 To prove design patent infringement, the court uses two standards:

 - Ordinary Observer test — an ordinary observer must be able to see the similarities between the infringing design and the design drawn in the patent application.

 - Point of Novelty test — the court determines how novel the patented design is by comparing it with prior art.
 Then the court determines if the infringing design includes these novel elements.

 Willful infringement occurs when the individual or business in question knows it is infringing on a patent or continues the infringement action after receiving official notice from the patent owner to stop.

 If you need help with a patent infringement lawsuit, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.